AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

    * **2 users in `Management` OU**
    * **2 users in `Sales` OU**

-     Now you should see exanple of IT memeber
+     Now you should see exanple of IT members

      ![IT_Users](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/Screenshots/Phase%202/IT_users.png)